Independent Monitoring Authority for the Citizens' Rights Agreements

 Hawliau Dinasyddion) is a body corporate set up in the United Kingdom by the European Union (Withdrawal Agreement) Act 2020 to monitor the functioning of the provisions of the Brexit withdrawal agreement relating to citizens' rights, and to protect the rights of European Union citizens in the UK.

-Based in Swansea, Wales, it is an executive non-departmental public body, sponsored by the Ministry of Justice.
+Based at the Swansea Civic Centre in Swansea, Wales, it is an executive non-departmental public body, sponsored by the Ministry of Justice.

 Role of the IMA

 The IMA was established to make sure the agreement is being properly upheld.
 In specific terms, the Independent Monitoring Authority for the Citizens’ Rights Agreements (IMA) protects the rights of EU and EEA EFTA citizens, and their family members, in the UK and Gibraltar.
 Essentially, the IMA helps people from EU and EEA EFTA countries get the same rights as they did before the UK left the EU.
 The IMA are responsible for making sure that UK public bodies and public bodies in Gibraltar are respecting the rights of EU and EEA EFTA citizens and their family members.
 Public bodies can include: